webgismd/wme-adr/DataBC_IMF2/description.md

 # Additional Information

 ## Hosting / Development Requirements
-* Full development of coding/scripting web mapping applications	P
+* Full development of coding/scripting web mapping applications
-* A web mapping application that can be configured and deployed with internal resources	P
+* A web mapping application that can be configured and deployed with internal resources
-* A web mapping application that can be configured and deployed with Consulting/contractor services	P
+* A web mapping application that can be configured and deployed with Consulting/contractor services
-* Simple customizations without the effort of a full development	P
+* Simple customizations without the effort of a full development
-* Complex custom tools, workflows and applications to provide powerful and feature-rich end-user experiences	P
+* Complex custom tools, workflows and applications to provide powerful and feature-rich end-user experiences
-* Customization of web mapping applications that can be embedded in other applications or web pages	P
+* Customization of web mapping applications that can be embedded in other applications or web pages
 * Is hosted in Canada	- yes
 * Is hosted (DataBC managed deployment, developer deployments with delivery environments)
 * minimal licensing fees	Geocortex ELA